Sennheiser HD600 Open Back Professional Reference Headphones

 Comfort – Long-Lasting or Short-Lived?

-Does the lightweight build make these cans perfect for longer listening sessions?
+Does the lightweight build make these cans perfect for long listening sessions?
 Is the comfort short-lived or long-lasting?
 Keep reading to see exactly if and how they excel in this area.

 Headband Clamp & Weight Distribution